 Active Mind and Body

-is designed to assist students in understanding wellness concepts.
-This track will offer students opportunities to learn about issues that contribute to overall wellness and experience activities that will help them develop habits to maintain a healthy mind and body.
-Examples of programs on this track may include: Healthapalooza, Paintball Trip, Working with Test Anxiety, etc.
+is designed to assist students in understanding wellness concepts and experience activities that will help them develop habits to maintain a healthy mind and body.

 Advance to Career

-is designed to expose students to a variety of situations and topics that they may encounter or be affected by as a member of a global population.
-Global Focus will offer programs that will allow students to grow into more intelligent and aware individuals.
-Examples of programs on this track may include: International Fashion Show, Welcome Back Luau, Taste of India, Japanese Cultural Festival, etc.
+is designed to expose students to a variety of situations and topics that they may encounter or be affected by as a member of a global population allowing students to become more culturally aware.

-is designed for juniors and seniors to cultivate leadership skills and reflect on experiences to prepare for future opportunities.
-Examples of programs on this track may include: Risk Management Seminar, What is GRIT, Credibility seminar, etc.
+is designed to cultivate leadership skills and reflect on experiences to prepare for future opportunities.

 is designed to engage graduate students on campus and to encourage scholarly development as well as provide opportunities for professional development. *Graduate students only.